-State support for State support for higher Overall State elementary and education spending secondary education FY 2017 Submitted Sept ambar 1, 2020: FY 2018 May be updated Due May 17, 2021 FY 2019 May be updated by May 17, 2021 FY 2020 Submitted Dece ember 30, 2020; May be updated by May 17, 2021 FY 2021 Collected by December 30, 2021 FY 2022 FY 2022 data on appropriated or allocated amounts for State support for elementary and secondary education, State support for higher education, and overall State spending will be collected by December 30, 2021.
+State support for elementary and secondary education State support for higher education Overall State spending FY 2017 FY 2018 FY 2019 Submitted Sept May be updated l Due May 17, 2021 FY 2020 Submitted Dece May be updated l FY 2021 Collected by December 30, 2021 FY 2022 FY 2022 data on appropriated or allocated amounts for State support for elementary and secondary education, State support for higher education, and overall State spending will be collected by December 30, 2021.
 The Department intends to collect final expenditure data in spring 2023 when data are available.
 FY 2023 FY 2023 data on appropriated or allocated amounts for State support for elementary and secondary education, State support for higher education, and overall State spending will be collected by December 30, 2022.
 The Department intends to collect final expenditure data in spring 2024 when data are available.